NunoBem/ImagesImporter4XamariniOS/README.md

 # ImagesImporter4XamariniOS
 A simple console application to import plenty of images into the Xamarin.iOS project.

+## My alterations

+I needed to add icons quickly to the ios project.
+We have online platforms that generate the icon sizes and content.json, but not the csproj part.
+So I alter this project to work in only one imageset.

 ## Introduction

 I am developing an iOS application by Xamarin.iOS and the first challenging thing to me is how to add plenty of images into the Xamarin.iOS project.
 I am working on a small project which can convert currencies rates and I need to show a lot of flags for currencies.
 When I want to add images into the Xamarin.iOS project, I found it is so boring and Visual Studio does not provide us with a convenient way to add them.